abimunoz/bluevr/readme.md

 ## OVERVIEW
-This web application allows users to create shapes in a WebVR environment without having to write any code.
-Instead of writing code, the user inputs information regarding the desired geometry, color and position of a new entity.
-After, the user clicks on the create button to store the entity’s information database and also render a new entity in the bowser.
-Furthermore, the geometry will change color when it interacts with a click/gaze.
-Below is an image of the view when the user clicks enter virtual reality button.
+This web application allows users to create shapes in WebVR without having to write any code.
+Instead of writing code, the user selects information regarding the desired geometry, color and position of a new entity.
+After, the user clicks on the create button to store the entity’s information in a database and also render a new entity in the bowser.
+Furthermore, the geometry will change color when it interacts with the click/gaze.
+Below is a screenshot of the view when the user clicks on enter virtual reality button.

+This is an early stage and still evolving project.

 ![](assets/img2.png?raw=true)